jacklijiahui/Lab2_TeamThimble-/README.md

 # Lab2_TeamThimble
 This is Lab 2 website for EE209 Robotics.

+Descriptions of the construction and operation:

+Demonstration Video:

-Please see the pictures of our Jam Band Prototype below.
+Pictures of Jam Band Prototype below.

 Top view: